-Choosing a hospital for proper treatment selection and performing
+Choosing a hospital and estimating treatment costs

 Today, drug and surgical treatment of aortic heart defects is carried out in cardiological hospitals around the world.
 It is important to choose an appropriate medical facility with the specialists who will provide an excellent therapeutic result, since repeated cardiac interventions are associated with high risks.

 While studying information about specialized cardiological centers, you should not limit yourself to hospitals in your home country.
 In case of properly prepared documentation, leading hospitals in European countries with developed healthcare systems accept foreign patients for a treatment.
 If you are planning treatment abroad for the first time, it will be more convenient and reliable to use services of the company Booking Health.

 Booking Health is the only certified provider of medical tourism (ISO 9001:2015 certification) which has been organizing treatment of cardiac patients from 75 countries in the world’s leading specialized hospitals for more than 10 years.
 Our specialists will provide you with constant support and will help you in such important moments:

 - Choosing the right clinic based on the annual qualification profile